 - SIM slot is fiddly

-Sony's latest may be Premium in name, but it's not overly so in nature.
+Sony's phone may be Premium in name, but it's not overly so in nature.
 When it comes to design the Sony Xperia XZ Premium leaves something to be desired compared to its flagship rivals.

 The Gorilla Glass 5 front and rear at least provides some tough protection, but the sides of phone are noticeably plastic, and it’s this material which you feel when you hold the phone.